dimagi/commcare-cloud/docs/commcare-cloud/commands/gen.md

 commcare-cloud <env> update-users
 ```

+In steady state this command (and not `bootstrap-users`) should be used
+to keep machine user accounts, permissions, and login information
+up to date.

 ### `update-supervisor-confs`

 Updates the supervisor configuration files for services required by CommCare.
-These services are defined in app-processes.yml.

 ```
 commcare-cloud <env> update-supervisor-confs
 ```

+These services are defined in app-processes.yml.

 ### `fab`

 Run a fab command as you would with fab

 ```
-commcare-cloud <env> fab [fab_command]
+commcare-cloud <env> fab [-l] [fab_command]
 ```

 #### Positional Arguments

 ##### `fab_command`

-fab command
+The name of the fab task to run.
+It and all following arguments
+will be passed on without modification to `fab`, so all normal `fab`
+syntax rules apply.

+#### Optional Arguments

+##### `-l`

+Use `-l` instead of a command to see the full list of commands.

 #### Available commands
 ```